kbonney/kbonney.github.io/_posts/2021-12-16-CASequity.md

+---
+custom_excerpt: |
+  "What I mean by CAS are websites like Symbolab and WolframAlpha.
+These websites, among others, allow students to input virtually any standard question from all sub-400 level math course and receive a correct answer sometimes with calculation steps.
+If you are a student who is savvy in one such CAS, you are clearly going to have an advantage over those who don't."
+tag: blog
+---
+# Equality in Computer Algebra Systems

 Anyone who has interacted enough with the education system of a university that houses greek life eventually finds out about 'test vaults.'
 I first found out about these when hanging out in the attic of a fraternity waiting for a friend to finish an assignment so that we could get on with our Friday night.
 Passing the time, I started snooping around various drawers and cabinets that littered the space, and I eventually found a filing cabinet full of tests.
 I asked my friend about this, and he explained that the fraternity stored all of their tests so that later members can use them to pass their classes.
 Of course my first reaction was to think of how unfair this was *to me* - and this indignant attitude only grew as I learned how widespread this practice was among greek houses.
 However, after spending some time on the other side of classroom as an instructor and reflecting on education through the lens of equity, my perspective has gained some nuance.

 This practice didn't just mean that myself and other students were at a disadvantage because some of our classmates had access to test answers.
 These test vaults were available to a very specific kind of person, namely one who has the generational support and financial resources to enter through the gate-kept doors of greek life.
 This poses a serious equity problem: for example, a first generation student will not have the sort of impetus and support to enter into greek life as a student who comes from a 'greek' family.
 Hence, the unfairness of the test vaults isn't distributed randomly: there is a built-in disadvantage towards first-generation students.